rust-unofficial/patterns/refactoring/README.md

 > Shortcuts make for long days.

 We can also use [idioms](idioms/README.md) to structure our code in a way that is understandable.
-Computers understand [Assembly](https://en.wikipedia.org/wiki/Assembly_language), so why are we using Rust?
-For that nice abstraction layer.
-Since we have this abstraction layer, why not put it to good use and make it simple?
-Remember the KISS principle.

-> Code is there for humans, not computers, to understand.

 ## Tests